 Online Machine Teaching under Learner's Uncertainty: Gradient Descent Learners of a Quadratic Loss

-SIMODS '25: Accepted at SIAM Journal on Mathematics of Data Science.
-2025.
+SIMODS '25: SIAM Journal on Mathematics of Data Science.
+June 2025.

 Enhancing Human-in-the-Loop Learning for Binary Sentiment Word Classification